Lists and facts

 "A really enjoyable day was had by the team, with many potentially tricky species such as Little Owl, Jay and Kingfisher falling into place with little effort.
 Biggest surprise on the day was a magnificent male Goshawk which gave great views as it stooped after pigeons at Grafham Lagoons, but other finds by the team on the day included a Temminck's Stint at Maxey GP and a first summer Caspian Gull at Paxton Pits.
 Other highlights included views of a Corn Crake, and bugling Cranes.
 The team did not have sites for Mandarin or Lesser Spotted Woodpecker but, other than rare nesters, recorded all of the other breeding species.
 The final bird of the day was a humble Dunlin during what proved to be a very poor spring for the species locally".

 This record is currently held by Steve Cooper and Richard Patient and was set on 1st January 2002, with a total of 95 species.

 County garden lists

-Some comments made on 30th May 2019: Graham Hirons has amassed an astounding total since moving to his Earith home in July 1999.
+Some comments made in December 2020: Graham Hirons has amassed an astounding total since moving to his Earith home in July 1999.
 With a house that overlooks the Great Ouse, a floodplain and with Ouse Fen beyond this, it has provided an amazing platform from which to observer a mind-blowing array of species - his total currently stands at 172 species.
 Graham also informs us "The average annual total for the 18 complete years we have lived here is 113 species; the best month is April (average 74.9 species) and the best annual total 126 species (achieved twice)".

 To add your own list to this page or to have your entries updated, please contact Mark Hawkes.